truenas/middleware/docs/userguide/freenas_install.rst

 |update1.png|

 .. |update1.png| image:: images/update1.png
-    :width: 6.6in
+    :width: 6.2in
     :height: 3.2in

-In this example, this system has the option to track *FreeNAS-10-Nightlies* (the upcoming 10.0 release) and *FreeNAS-9.3-Nightlies* which represents the latest nightly build of the current release which includes all new features, drivers, and bug fixes since 9.3 was released.
-The administrator has selected to track the *FreeNAS-9.3-Nightlies*.
+In this example, this system has the option to track *FreeNAS-10-Nightlies* (the upcoming 10.0 release), *FreeNAS-9.3-Nightlies* which represents the latest nightly build of the upcoming 9.3 release, and *FreeNAS-9.3-BETA* which includes all new features, drivers, and bug fixes since 9.3-BETA was released.
+The administrator has selected to track the
+*FreeNAS-9.3-Nightlies*.

 To see if any updates are available, click the "Check Now" button.
 If any updates are available, they will be listed in a pop-up screen.
 Either click the "OK" button to apply the listed updates or the "Cancel" button to exit the screen containing the listing.